itf/6s092/courses/IAP19/PS/PS16/content.md

 </question>

 <question pythonliteral>
 csq_prompt = "For the BST in the above problem (before deletion), what is the result of an in-order traversal?
-Enter your answer as a python list of strings." csq_soln = [2,4,5,8,10,14,16] csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False
+Enter your answer as a python list of integers." csq_soln = [2,4,5,8,10,14,16] csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False
-csq_explanation = "[2,4,5,8,10,14,16] For each node, we go to the min of its subtree (all the way left), if it has a left subtree, and append that one to the sorted list.
+csq_explanation = "For each node, we go to the min of its subtree (all the way left), if it has a left subtree, and append that one to the sorted list.
 From there, we add the parent and then go to the right subtree.
 We repeat this process throughout the tree." csq_nsubmits = None
 </question>